Chien-C1016/BaumScan_Code-Delineation/README.md

 - Outer Ring Mask (.tif, masked in ImageJ).

-# 3. Protocol for Feature Delineations
+# 3. Protocol for Tree Ring Delineations
 **The protocol is in general the same for both CT & Printer Scanned images.**
 Please follow the instructions below and ensure that the relevant data is prepared in the correct formats.
 The process is ***semi-automatic*** and requires manual input to define the outermost tree ring structure using ImageJ.
 For detailed steps, please refer to the steps provided below.